iamrajith/5-DaysWithKubernetes/README.md

 # Five Days With Kubernetes

-Training On Docker and Kubernetes
+This is an introductory series on Kubernetes.
+Let's explore basic Docker concepts, Kubernetes architecture, pods, deployment, and services.

 ## Table of Contents